angarsky/diveintopython/learn/variables/dictionary.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/variables/dictionary

 Python provides several built-in collection types to store and manipulate data.
 Some of the commonly used collection types in Python are:

 * Lists